-Restored dignity for women and girls affected by
+Restored dignity for women and girls affected by female genital fistula with 429 surgeries

 One of our biggest successes in 2024: Prevention and management of obstetric fistula

 Our programme made significant strides in improving the wellbeing of women suffering from obstetric fistula.
 We supported seven fistula camps across Migori, Kilifi, Bungoma, Tharaka Nithi, Garissa, and Homa Bay Counties.